 Visit the tourist information and get help booking accommodation and finding out what is happening in town.

-The Hamar Region contains four municipalities; Hamar, Stange, Ringsaker and Løten.
+The Hamar region consists of four municipalities; Hamar, Stange, Ringsaker and Løten.

-The tourist office for the Hamar Region is located in newly refurbished premises on Østre Torg in the centre of Hamar.
+The tourist office for the Hamar region is located in Østre Torg in the centre of Hamar.